GaryS007/Portfolio-Project-4/README.md

 * Vibrant Imagery relevant to the blog post to entice a click.
 * Each Image and Title is a clickable URL which will take them to the blog post.
 This makes it more mobile friendly when the image is clickable.
 * Each blog post contains a title and excerpt to provide additional information on what the post is about.
-* The popularity of the Blog post is displayed via the Heart Icon.
+* The popularity of the Blog post is displayed via the Heart Icon and the Comment Icon.
 * The Author is posted over the image so they can see who made the post.
 * The date and time is displayed so the user can see when the post was made.
 * The next button is at the bottom of the page content so users can read more posts.